-- Orbicom (Pty) Ltd welcomes the Authority's invitation for written representations on the Draft Frequency Migration Regulations and Frequency Migration Plan1 ("the draft Frequency Regulations and Plan"). - 2 The draft Frequency Regulations and Plan raise important issues for current and future broadcasting services, electronic communications services and electronic communications network services. - 3 We note that the Authority intends to conduct public hearings from 31 October to 2 November 2012.
-Orbicom requests an opportunity to participate in those hearings.
-Since Electronic Media Network Ltd ("M-Net") supports Orbicom's representations, and has submitted a letter to that effect to the Authority, we would like Orbicom and M-Net to share a slot at the hearings.
+- Orbicom (Pty) Ltd welcomes the Authority's invitation for written representations on the Draft Update of the National Radio Frequency Plan ("the draft National Plan") and the 2nd Draft Frequency Migration Regulations and Radio Frequency Migration Plan1 ("the 2nd draft Frequency Regulations and Plan"). - 2 The Frequency Regulations and these Plans raise important issues for current and future broadcasting services, electronic communications services and electronic communications network services. - 3 Orbicom requests an opportunity to participate in any oral hearings the Authority may hold concerning these issues.
+Since Electronic Media Network Ltd ("M-Net") supports Orbicom's representations, and has submitted a letter to that effect to the Authority, we would like Orbicom and M-Net to share a slot at any such hearings.

-Failure by Authority to adhere to ITU procedures, and misinterpretation of WRC-12 resolutions
+Failure by Authority to adhere to ITU WRC-12 resolutions

 - 4 The International Telecommunications Union ("ITU") primarily manages spectrum by convening a conference called the World Radio Communications Conference (WRC) every three to four years.
 At this Conference, member states decide on the allocation of spectrum for different purposes through a consensus building exercise.
 In many instances, spectrum in a particular band is allocated on a shared basis.
-There are also instances where services are allocated on a secondary or co-primary basis. - 5 The Authority's gazetting of the draft Frequency Regulations and Plan raises two fundamental concerns: - 5.1 The Authority has not adhered to ITU procedures; and - 5.2 The Authority has misinterpreted what is required by the WRC-12 resolutions.
+There are also instances where services are allocated on a secondary or co-primary basis. - 5 The Authority's gazetting of the 2nd draft Frequency Regulations and Plan raises a fundamental concern, namely that the Authority's proposals for migrating existing users are contrary to the decisions of WRC-12.
+Importantly, WRC-12 has made allocations on a shared basis with current users of particular bands.
+Yet, instead of exploring co-allocation, the Authority appears to have interpreted co-allocation to mean that existing users must be migrated.
+This is not only incorrect, but a violation of radio regulations which should form the basics of spectrum management.